The Centre’s team and affiliates are engaged in the collaborative production,dissemination, and communication of high-quality research.

 Integrating curricula, knowledge, and practice by connecting people, places, and programs is at the heart of our work and part of our strategic vision’s Aspirations.
 As knowledge mobilizers and boundary spanners, we infuse varied perspectives and knowledges across all spheres of work within the Centre and focus on integrating the Centre’s work with external communities.

 The Centre’s curriculum and professional/faculty development portfolios inform research, scholarship, and evaluation questions while incorporating scientific knowledge and personal/experiential knowledges into curriculum and program development.
-Valuing patient/client. family/caregivers, learners, and educators as essential partners and meaningful inclusion of their voices in activities from curriculum design to scholarship and evaluation ensures integration of important experiential knowledge in the Centre’s development of collaborative healthcare and education practices.
+CACHE values and recognizes patient/client/family/caregivers, learners, and educators as essential partners.
+The meaningful inclusion of partner voices in activities from curriculum design to scholarship and evaluation ensures integration of important experiential knowledge in the Centre’s development of collaborative healthcare and education practices.